mcraiha/spine-unity-docs/Rendering.md

 The answer to this question may change in the future.

-But for now, you can use the Spine-Unity SkeletonUtility function called SubmeshRenderer.
+But for now, you can use the Spine-Unity SkeletonUtility function called "Submesh Renderers".
 Its use will be covered separately.

 But basically, what it does is allow your SkeletonRenderer’s mesh to be split by a slot (things above it and things below it).
 Those resulting pieces will then be rendered by their own MeshRenderers in their own GameObjects.
 Because they become separate renderers, you can set their sorting order individually.